Media Center

 • your business

-• Review your building now and take note of loose roofing or drain pipes, inventory outdoor equipment, and know what kind of utility back up you have (if any).
+• Review your building now and take note of loose roofing or drainpipes, inventory outdoor equipment, and know what kind of utility back up you have (if any).

-You may feel that your facility is not in the hurricane’s wind path, but are you in its rain path?
+Even if your facility is not in the hurricane’s wind path, it could see a lot of rain.
 Water losses can be as devastating as wind losses.
-In addition to the precautions above, review low lying docks, doors or other areas and provide sandbags or other barriers to keep water out of your facility.
-If your facility has a basement or subgrade level, relocate electronic and computer equipment and any other valuable materials to a higher level.
-Lastly, test sump pumps or rent them ahead of time so water can be quickly removed from the facility.
+In addition to the precautions above, review low-lying docks, doors or other areas and provide barriers such as sandbags to keep water out of your facility.

 If possible, increase product shipments ahead of the storm and delay supply deliveries to reduce the amount and value of the goods in the building.
 If you can divert service to a sister location until you recover, let your customers know and ensure that their products and services are uninterrupted and that there are no issues.
 Keep the communication flowing at each step of the recovery process so your customers and suppliers are aware that you value their partnerships.